- Created on the 18 February, 2017.

 The plasma concentration of prolactin is known to increases in a number of physiological situations for example during stress, pregnancy and lactation.
 The physiological levels can also be found to fluctuate according to nycthemeral rhythm, where at night a significant rise can be observed.
 Ovulatory suppressants and drugs with anti-dopamine activity (psychotropic agents) can also increase the secretion of prolactin.
 The measurement of prolactin concentrations is useful in aiding the diagnosis of hypothalamic- pituitary disorders.
 High prolactin levels have been linked with galactorrhea and amenorrhea, micro-adenomas (small pituitary tumors) which can cause hyperprolactinemia, which is sometimes linked with male impotence.

-The prolactin ELISA assay provides a sensitive, rapid and a reliable assay.
+The procedure provides a sensitive, rapid and a reliable assay.
 It also displays no cross-reactivity with LH, hCG, FSH, hGH and TSH.

-The minimum sensitivity detection limit of prolactin (PRL, lactogenic hormone) using this human prolactin ELISA kit was approximately 0.35 ng/ml.
-The dynamic assay range for this kit is 5.0 – 200.0 ng/ml.
+The minimum sensitivity detection limit of PRL (lactogenic hormone) using current human prolactin ELISA kit was approximately 0.35 ng/ml.
+The dynamic range for this assay is 5.0 – 200.0 ng/ml.

 - New insights in prolactin: pathological implications.
 Nat Rev Endocrinol.
 (2015) 11 (5): 265-75.
 Review.
 Bernard V., et al.